+Can we just say we must cut global emissions already?!
 With global temperatures and deforestation we don’t know what to do.
 According to Yale360, for more than 40 years, Carlos A. Nobre has studied his nation’s most magnificent natural asset.
 The asset I love the most; Amazon rainforest.
 Because of its vital role in the global climate system.
 And for the better part of a year, Nobre has watched with alarm as his country’s nationalist president, Jair Bolsonaro, has issued full-throated calls for the further development of the Amazon, leading in recent weeks to a huge outbreak of fires from the illegal clearing and burning of the forest.

-But Nobre also discusses solutions he says could quickly halt new deforestation in the Amazon, including putting pressure on the global agribusiness firms driving the destruction; launching low-cost regeneration projects on vast tracts of degraded rainforest; and improving soybean yields on croplands already carved out of the forest.
+But Nobre also discusses solutions he says could quickly halt new deforestation in the Amazon.
+That’s including putting pressure on the global agribusiness firms driving the destruction; launching low-cost regeneration projects on vast tracts of degraded rainforest; and improving soybean yields on croplands already carved out of the forest.